philippebeck/3wa/README.md

 To use the minimum of external code, I created 4 tools to build this website, then published them:

-- Pjs, a CMS for coding in pyjamas;
+- Pjs, a microCMS for coding in pyjamas;

 - Pam, Php Appoachable Microframework;